oeo/datum/readme.md

-# burst
+# datum
-`burst` is a rest framework designed for rapid development.
+`datum` is a rest framework designed for rapid development.